soygul/koan/README.md

 Your application should run on the 3000 port so in your browser just go to [http://localhost:3000](http://localhost:3000)

 ## Configuration
 All configuration is specified in the [config](config/) folder, particularly the [config.js](config/config.js) file.
-Here you will need to specify your application name, database name, as well as hook up any social app keys if you want integration with Twitter, Facebook, or Google.
+Here you will need to specify your database name and hook up any social app keys if you want integration with Twitter, Facebook, or Google.

 ### Environmental Settings

 There are three environments provided by default, __development__, __test__, and __production__.
 Each of these environments has the following configuration options:
 * __db__ - This is the name of the MongoDB database to use, and is set by default to __koan-dev__ for the development environment.
-* __app.name__ - This is the name of your app or website, and can be different for each environment.
-You can tell which environment you are running by looking at the TITLE attribute that your app generates.
 * __Social OAuth Keys__ - Facebook, GitHub, Google, Twitter.
 You can specify your own social application keys here for each platform:
 	* __clientID__
 	* __clientSecret__